stefan-toth/ST.Blazor.Leaflet/README.md

 # License

-This is a fork of the not anymore maintained project [BlazorLeafet](https://github.com/Mehigh17/BlazorLeaflet) from [Mehigh17](https://github.com/Mehigh17).
+This is a fork of the project [ACO.Blazor.Leaflet](https://github.com/ACOAhlmann/ACO.Blazor.Leaflet) from [ACO Ahlmann SE & Co.
+KG](https://github.com/ACOAhlmann) and [BlazorLeafet](https://github.com/Mehigh17/BlazorLeaflet) from [Mehigh17](https://github.com/Mehigh17).
 The License itself can be found [here (MIT License)](LICENSE)

 # Description

-ACO.Blazor.Leaflet is a wrapper offering easy-to-use Blazor components that expose the <a href="https://leafletjs.com/">Leaflet API</a> in C#.
+ST.Blazor.Leaflet is a wrapper offering easy-to-use Blazor components that expose the <a href="https://leafletjs.com/">Leaflet API</a> in C#.
 It allows you to create easily customizable maps without getting outside your existing .NET ecosystem.

 The wrapper is still in its early days so it's very lackluster and doesn't expose the entirety of leaflet's API.